Who has seen the wind?

 It was, except for this one insane thing happening in the middle of our panoramic view from the Promenade, a most beautiful day; made even more so by the absence of any irritating noise from passenger jets overhead.

-The last two jets into New York airspace that morning would be the last for days to come.
-In New York you become so used to the sound of jets overhead in New York that you don’t really hear them.
+The last two jets into New York airspace that morning would be the last for weeks to come.
+In New York, you become so used to the sound of jets overhead that you don’t really hear them.
 What you did hear on that day was the silence of their absence.
 When the sound of jets came back later that afternoon it was not the sound of passenger jets but of F-16 fighters, and we were glad to hear them.

 And then the first tower came down.